VSemendiy/GuesTheAnimal/README.md

 - Search for an animal
 - Calculate statistics
 - Print the Knowledge Tree.
+The game is multilingual.
 If your locale is Esperanto, the program will ask and answer in a language you understand.
 Example (note that greater-than symbol is not part of the input and only represents the user input):
 ```
 Good evening!